forrest-kennedy/math-notes/readme.txt

 1) Install TexLive with default paths.

 2) NOTE: STEP (2) CAN BE DONE CONCURRENTLY WITH (1)!
-Install Vim (text editor), VimPlug (Vim plugin manager), VimTex (Vim plug in), and Ultisnips (Vim plug in).
+Install Zathura (PDF Viewer), Vim (text editor), VimPlug (Vim plugin manager), VimTex (Vim plug in), and Ultisnips (Vim plug in).
 Make sure that your ~/.vimrc file contains at least the contents of ~/Documents/math-notes/gilles-system/minimal-vimrc.
 If you have no .vimrc folder in ~, we recommend copy and pasting ~/Documents/math-notes/gilles-system/minimal-vimrc to ~ and making sure to rename it ".vimrc".

 2) Clone Repo into ~/Documents.
 See (https://castel.dev/post/lecture-notes-3/) for an explaination of the file structure.
 Basically, every semester needs a preamble.tex file, every course needs a info.yaml file to automatically compile and populate the dir with the master document components, and you must have a system link to the working course dir in ~.